Google Fires Author of Divisive Memo On Gender Differences

 /s

 Can Google be this daft?
-(Score:3)
+(Score:5, Insightful)

 They just proved Damore's point about conformity at the company.
 What good is gender diversity if everybody is forced into goodthink?